 12. More Observers, and the Author's Wife Regina Roper, View the 4 Cygni Nebula

 We now have more excellent viewing reports of the 4 Cygni nebula.
-Bill Weir and Dave Mitsky, both very experienced amateurs who contribute tirelessly to science forums, are long time observers with excellent gear (Bill is in the northwest in Victoria, British Columbia, Canada -- his Royal Astronomical Society of Canada webpage is here -- and Dave lives in Pennsylvania, an active member and contributor to at least three promient astronomy clubs and the compiler and presenter of the monthly What's Up column of the Delaware Valley Amateur Astronomers.)
-The full reports by Bill and Dave, from the second week of September 2010, are to be found in this discussion thread on the ASTRONOMY Magazine online forum.
-[Note: as of 2014, ASTRONOMY magazine has removed all of its forums from the web c.2014; I have archived (minus the css file that sets up the formatting) the entire discussion, which you may read here.
+Bill Weir and Dave Mitsky, both very experienced amateurs who contribute tirelessly to science forums, are long time observers with excellent gear (Bill is in the northwest in Victoria, British Columbia, Canada -- his Royal Astronomical Society of Canada webpage is here -- and Dave lives in Pennsylvania, an active member and contributor to at least three promient astronomy clubs and the compiler and presenter of the monthly celestial calendar column of the Delaware Valley Amateur Astronomers.)
+The full reports by Bill and Dave, from the second week of September 2010, are to be found on the (now-defunct and offline) ASTRONOMY Magazing observing forum, removed from the web c.2014; I have archived (minus the css file that sets up the formatting) the entire discussion, which you may read here.
 Some excerpts follow below:

 After discussing with a poster to the ASTRONOMY forum named "Antitax" as to whether or not such a new object is a missed one that might be among some unknown things that are "in plain sight" I decided to try to do at least one test with a relative novice observer to determine how "plain" the "sight" might actually be.
 So, I chose my own wife, pianist and music teacher Regina Roper.
 She was one of the founders of the "Music of the Spheres" concert series at Lick Observatory on Mount Hamilton, and after every one of her late summer concerts she enjoyed viewing the heavens with the 36 inch and 22 inch telescopes, with her friend Shiloh Unruh.
 After we were married, Regina has dabbled in astronomical viewing with me, and even got a small 4.5 inch "Starblast" telescope of her own.
 However, Regina does not particularly like nebulae; she's a star cluster fan (rather like Jaakko Saloranta, who has sketched many hundreds of them!) and she says that she loves the crystal clear, beautiful, gem-like light of vivid stars: the more the merrier.
 Could SHE detect this nebula?